Thanu92/Realignment/README.md

 Check the data/ and trees/ directories for processed datasets and phylogenetic tree files.

 License
 This repository is licensed under the MIT License.
-See the LICENSE file for more details.
+See the LICENSE.txt () file for more details.

 Acknowledgements
 Thank you to the contributors and the university of Guelph that made this research possible.